mozilla/doh-rollout/docs/telemetry.md

 * `modifiedRoots`: whether the `security.enterprise_roots.enabled` pref is true
 * `browserParent`: whether Firefox parental controls are enabled
 * `thirdPartyRoots`: if third-party roots are included in the Firefox trust store
-* `policy`: if DoH is blocked by enterprise policy
+* `policy`: if Firefox enterprise policies are active and DoH is not explicitly allowed
 * `evaluateReason`: why heuristics were evaluated

 # State events